symfony/symfony-docs/book/part11.rst

 ==============================================

 If you were to use our framework right now, you would probably have to add support for custom error messages.
-Right now, we have 404 and 500 error support but the responses are hardcoded in the framework itself.
+We do have 404 and 500 error support but the responses are hardcoded in the framework itself.
 Making them customizable is easy enough though: dispatch a new event and listen to it.
 Doing it right means that the listener has to call a regular controller.
 But what if the error controller throws an exception?
 You will end up in an infinite loop.
 There should be an easier way, right?

 Enter the ``HttpKernel`` class.
 Instead of solving the same problem over and over again and instead of reinventing the wheel each time, the ``HttpKernel``